 Farmacy Beauty Green Clean Balm

-While a Cleansing Balm may sound unusual, this product is a cleansing powerhouse.
+While a Cleansing Balm may sound unusual, the Farmacy Beauty Green vegan balm is a cleansing powerhouse.
 It’s a gentle exfoliant that will leave your skin feeling smooth.
 We love the scent, which is a blend of lime, bergamot, and orange essential oils.
 If you’re a traveler, you’ll enjoy the compact, TSA-approved jar.

 Pai Camellia & Rose Gentle Hydrating Cleanser & Cloth

-There’s a reason this Hydrating Cleanser has been popular for almost a decade.
+There’s a reason the Pai Hydrating Vegan Cleanser has been popular for almost a decade.
 Alcohol and detergent-free, this product is extra kind to delicate skin.
 It also comes with a convenient cloth specifically designed for sensitive skin.

 Oil cleansing is based on the premise that “like-dissolves-like.”
 When you wash off a cleansing oil, it removes makeup and debris along with it.
 Most importantly, it does this without stripping your face of its much-needed natural oils.